Posted: 2 years ago, last updated 3 months ago.

 This is the fully fledged version of the original There Is No Game that was just 15 minutes long and won the 2015 Newgrounds Construct Jam competition under the contest theme of deception.
 There Is No Game: Wrong Dimension (originally There Is No Game 2) follows up and expands on ideas of that short idea after it went viral and was downloaded by over 1 million people.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to There Is No Game or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to There Is No Game in how they play or their theme.
 These are good alternative games to There Is No Game.